 Describes restrictions or limitations of the program.
 For example, a family child care provider who has not completed certain training requirements may have a restriction listed for “No Infants in Care” or “No Transporting of Children Under Age Nine.”
 Further, this section indicates when a child care center has a temporary or conditional fire or building approval.
 In addition, any licensed program that is operating with a temporary provisional license while appealing a revocation will be indicated here.

 Describes where the family child care program operates – which is either in a “residential dwelling,” such as the provider’s home, or in a “special family child care setting,” which includes employer-based care, church-based care, community collaborative, not-for-profit agency in a dwelling, or commercial space.
 The majority of family child care programs are licensed in residential dwellings.

-For child care centers, this section describes the child care service provided, which may include day time child care, night time child care, drop-in child care, or sick child care; and the ages of children served.
+For licensed child care centers, this section describes the child care service provided, which may include day time child care, night time child care, drop-in child care, or sick child care; and the ages of children served.
 For certified child care centers, this includes the ages served and whether the program operates during the school year, summer, or full calendar year.

-Child care centers are licensed and monitored by the Minnesota Department of Human Services.
+Licensed child care centers are licensed and monitored by the Minnesota Department of Human Services.
 Certified child care centers are certified and monitored by the Minnesota Department of Human Services.
 Family child care programs are licensed and monitored by county and tribal licensing agencies.
-Therefore, if reviewing a family child care program’s licensing record, this section indicates which county licensing agency is responsible for licensing and monitoring the program.
 Families who want more information about the licensing history of a particular family child care program should contact the county or tribal licensing agency.